speedst3r/tesla-http-proxy/README.md

 This is for personal/proof-of-concept use and has not been extensively tested - you accept you use this at your own risk.

+## BLE container

+Tesla rate-limit the Fleet API to 50 requests per vehicle per day.
+This limits the number of calls that can be made to the API for use cases such as solar charging.
+In order to minimise the number of API requests, a patched version of the proxy to try BLE first before HTTPS is built when using `Dockerfile.ble` with your `docker build` command.
+The resultant container needs to be run with `--network=host` and `--cap-add=NET_ADMIN` in order to use the host's Bluetooth device.

 ## requirements

 - Tesla developer account (https://developer.tesla.com)